 - Inform the candidates that if they finish the assessment early they should sit quietly until the invigilator states otherwise

-- Inform the candidates that the assessments will be returned to the SJIB who will mark the assessments and issue the ECS Health & Safety Certificates, Congratulatory/Fail Letters and assessment papers (if requested) within two weeks
+- Inform the Candidates that the assessments will be returned to the SJIB who will mark the assessments and issue the results and Pass Certificate (if applicable) via email within 15 working days.

 Each assessment is unique to the individual and must not under any circumstances be copied or completed by any other candidate.
 If this occurs, the assessment will be invalidated.